RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

             - *read/write cells* (RAM); or
             - *read/write cells* (RAM) followed by *unplumbed cells*.
         - If MEM is an *unplumbed zone* then it requires no physical RAM at all.
-        - Note: a VM may provide access to additional RAM via VOL.
+        - Note: a VM may provide additional RAM via VOL.
     - **BLK** is the 1024 MiB from cell 1073741824 (`0x40000000`) to cell 2147483647 (`0x7fffffff`).
         - BLK is for persistent storage (retained between runtimes).
         - BLK must entirely consist of one of the following: